 - Panel type: LED panels use less power, generate less heat, last longer, and are more cost-effective over time than LCD panels.
 Image quality is also superior.
 LCD tends to have better viewing angles and anti-glare features, as well as having a lower purchase price.

-Other important elements of a business surveillance system include transmission and storage systems.
+Other important elements of commercial video surveillance include transmission and storage systems.
 They will be discussed as parts of a video management system.
-It takes video management systems (VMSs) to tie all the components together and produce meaningful security intelligence.
+It takes video management systems to tie all the components together and produce meaningful security intelligence.

 A video management system is a piece of software that collects data from either analog or IP cameras, delivers it to where it can be viewed, and stores it for later search and retrieval.
 On the Internet, a router is sometimes colloquially called a “traffic cop” because it directs traffic.
-Likewise, a VMS coordinates the movement of digital data.
+Likewise, a video management system coordinates the movement of digital data.